iamneo-production/9dc422ba-96ca-45bc-8a5e-6fa507dbdc3c/README.md

  This API is for creating a simple banking application developed in Node JS and secured by JWT token.
 - It includes three independent services
   1. User-Service
-  1. Account-Service
+  2. Account-Service
-  1. Transaction-Service
+  3. Transaction-Service
 - The User-Service takes care of handling user related information.
-- the Account-Service takes care of handling account related information.
+- The Account-Service takes care of handling account related information.
 - The User-Service takes care of handling user related information.
 - The Transaction-Service takes care of handling transaction related information.
-- I will be adding the low level designs of this seperately very soon.
+- We will be adding the low level designs of this seperately very soon.

 ## User Service
 The user-service allows users to register with RBH Bank and provides a validate function for login.
 The service also includes several GET and UPDATE requests.
 During login, a JSON Web Token (JWT) is generated and used as a header for the account-service.